 - 1 can Pan spray

-- Mix all dry ingredients together.
-Flour, coriander, nutmeg, baking soda, baking powder in a bowl.
+- Mix flour, coriander, nutmeg, baking soda, and baking powder together in a bowl.

 - Be sure you have mixed the coconut milk and the coconut milk solids to have a creamy thickness of coconut milk.

 - Mix the sugar and mixed coconut milk.